julzaza/wildwitchherbs/_posts/2026-01-20-spring-equinox-across-cultures.md

 The Spring Equinox has always been misunderstood.

 Across cultures, it was **not** a festival of joy, fertility, or personal growth.
-It was a moment of **unstable equilibrium**—when light and dark stood equal, and neither could be trusted to hold.
+It was a moment of **unstable equilibrium**, when light and dark stood equal, and neither could be trusted to hold.

 In folk belief, balance was not a blessing.
 It was a **threshold condition** requiring management.
 When day equaled night, boundaries weakened:
 - spirits moved more freely